Yoseph1994/React/popcorn/README.md

 ## Features

-- **Movie Search**: Users can search for movies by title, genre, or any other relevant keyword.
+- **Movie Search**: Users can search for movies by title.
 The app fetches data from the IMDb API to provide accurate and up-to-date movie information.

 - **Watched List**: Users can add movies to their watched list to keep track of the movies they have already seen.
 The watched list provides a convenient way to manage and organize the user's movie-watching experience.